 Image copies are invoked using the DB2 COPY command.
+COPY can create up to five image copies: two sequential image copies for the local site, two sequential image copies for the recovery site, and one FlashCopy image copy.
 There are two kinds of image copies, FULL and INCREMENTAL.
 You can make full image copies of a variety of different DB2 objects, including table spaces, table space partitions, data sets of non partitioned table spaces, index spaces, and index space partitions.
 A typical DB2 copy statement to backup a single tablespace is simply:

 COPY TABLESPACE database.tablespace